 Click here to read the full announcement.

 Watch our recent Grant Writing Webinar to receive exemplary tips, techniques, and examples from past fellowship awardees.
 Speakers include: FSR CEO, Mary McGowan, Dr. Paula Barreras, 2021-2023 FSR Fellowship funding recipient from Johns Hopkins University, and mentor of Dr. Barreras, Dr. Carlos Pardo-Villamizar of Johns Hopkins University.

 Fellowship Eligibility Criteria

-- FSR will fund two fellowships each for a 1-2 year period.
-Total funding is $125,000 per year per fellow ($250,000 per Fellow per two-year period).
+- FSR will fund fellowships for a two-year period.
+Total funding is $75,000 per year per fellow ($150,000 per Fellow over a two-year period).

-- As funded by FSR, host will provide stipend or salary for a year, at a locally competitive rate, payable directly to the Fellow.
+- As funded by FSR, host will provide stipend or salary for a year, at a locally competitive rate, payable directly to the Fellow

 - There is no obligation by a potential Host Institution to make an offer or by a Fellow to accept an employment offer beyond the Fellowship agreement.